Shannan Gilbert was not a Gilgo Beach serial killer victim

 Digitally enhanced photographs of Shannan Gilbert.

-Many people react with confusion when they hear this.
+Many people react with confusion when I say this.

 Unfortunately, the media has not helped.
-Instead of making the facts crystal clear, they have often blurred the line between Gilbert and the other girls for the sake of clicks and entertainment.
+Instead of making the facts crystal clear, they have often blurred the line between Gilbert and the other girls for the sake of clicks and views.

-For example, the film Lost Girls (2020) is the only movie about the Long Island serial killer case.
-However, it spends the vast majority of its time focusing on the one person who probably isn’t a LISK victim.
+For example, the film Lost Girls (2020) is the only movie about the Gilgo Beach case, and yet it spends the vast majority of its time focusing on the one person who likely isn’t a LISK victim.
 The other women merely serve as a backdrop.

 Was that person LISK?
 The likelihood is no.